 - One Album for the Price of Two: The two versions of the album have the same songs but feature different cover art/booklets that show the story from the girl's side and the boy's side.

-- Literary Allusion Name: Word Of God says that the name "Hawthorne Heights" is a reference to author Nathaniel Hawthorne.
+- Literary Allusion Name: Their moniker is a reference to author Nathaniel Hawthorne.

 - Living Emotional Crutch: In "Decembers", the singer describes his time apart from the woman he loves as "a self-inflicted coma."

 - Lyrical Dissonance: "Light Sleeper" is a very catchy song... about being afraid of what's waiting for you in your nightmares.

 - "Ohio Is for Lovers" sounds like your typical emo song about self-abuse, but is really just about how much JT missed his girlfriend at the time.

 - Metal Scream: It was Casey Calvert's specialty and a noteworthy feature of many of the group's classic hits.
 Sadly, he's now doing it in rock 'n' roll heaven.